CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 <br>

 ### Open Visual Studio Code.
-Make sure that your working directory to that of the course.
+Make sure that it is your working directory of the course.

 1. Go to `File` > `Open Folder`
-2. Select the directory you cloned your repository into `(CSI-Python-2021)`.
+2. Select the directory you've cloned your repository into `(CSI-Python-2021)`.

 <br>

-### The first thing you will see on the left-most side of visual studio code is the file system for the class.
+### The first thing you will see on the left-most side of visual studio code is the file system for the course.
 <img    src="VSLeftPanel.png"
         title="Files available on the directory may vary from the time of the screenshot" width="60%"